ERA-2022/PerSeO/README.md

 1. ### **Version: v0.91**
 -   Import and use
 -   PSO optimization algorithm
--   Log file: Here you can find complete tracking of the optimization process
+-   Log file: Here, you can find complete tracking of the optimization process
 -   Data collection in CSV files
 -   Passing configuration data through JSON files or from the code.
 -   Simulation control by ID